-When I opened that catalog, I was struck by the pictures of farm animals which one could purchase as gifts, and those animals would be sent to a poor farm family overseas.
-Here I who need nothing could give a gift to someone who has nothing.
-Well today, after our Bible study class at Saint Cecilia Catholic Church in Bainbridge Island WA, my dream came into fruition.
+When I opened that catalog, I was struck by the pictures of farm animals that one could purchase as gifts and send those animals to a poor farm-family overseas.
+Here I who need nothing could give a gift to someone who has nearly nothing.
+Well, today, after our Bible study class at Saint Cecilia Catholic Church in Bainbridge Island, WA, my dream came to fruition.
 I sold $95 worth of my The Frugal Catholic Dishcloths www.abc-provisions.com, and the class members donated $145 more.

-Yes, today my Bible Study Class and I are the proud donors of two goats and three rabbits which are being sent.
-With a bit of handiwork on my part and the wonderful generosity of my group, through the Catholic Relief Services, http://crs.org we are doing exactly what Mom asked me to do.
-In Mark 14:7, Jesus told us, “For you always have the poor with you….” but it is easy for me to turn away or simply hand them a dollar when convenient.
+Today, my Bible Study Class and I are the proud donors of two goats and three rabbits sent.
+With a bit of handiwork on my part and the wonderful generosity of my group, through the Catholic Relief Services, http://crs.org, we are doing exactly what Mom asked me to do.
+In Mark 14:7, Jesus told us, “For you always have the poor with you….,” but it is easy for me to turn away or hand them a dollar when convenient.

-That is not, however, what remembering the poor is about; it is about discovering our skills to help.
+However, that is not what remembering the poor is about; it is about discovering our skills to help.

 Maybe your thing isn’t knitting dishcloths.
 Perhaps it’s doing mission work building houses in Haiti as some in our church are doing.
-Or possibly it is serving food to the poor in your community or visiting the sick.
-Jesus asks us to think on our talents and use them for His glory so He might bless others through us.
+Is it possibly serving food to the poor in your community or visiting the sick?
+Jesus asks us to think about our talents and use them for His glory so He might bless others through us.

-One final note is I have a large porcelain rabbit collection which was started as a young girl when Grandmother Mabel gave me my first.
-Is it a coincidence that I can now use my knitting to give live rabbits away?
-No, I think that remembering the poor has been built into my heart over the years because when my passing comes, I know I'll find real bunnies waiting for me in eternity.
+One final note is I have a large porcelain rabbit collection that started as a young girl when Grandmother Mabel gave me my first.
+Is it a coincidence that I can now use my knitting to give away live rabbits?
+No, I think that remembering the poor has been built into my heart over the years; because when my passing comes, I know I'll find real bunnies waiting for me in eternity.
 Why?
 Because of what Sacred Scripture says.
 "Give, and it will be given to you.
 A good measure, pressed down, shaken together, running over, will be put into your lap; for the measure you give will be the measure you get back.”
 Luke 6:38